Filipendula angustiloba

 What traditional systems uses this plant?

-This plant, Filipendula angustiloba, has been utilized in traditional Chinese medicine for centuries to treat various ailments such as inflammation, digestive issues, and fever.
+This plant, Filipendula angustiloba, has been used in traditional Chinese medicine for centuries to treat various ailments including digestive issues, inflammation, and skin conditions.

 What are the pharmacological activities of Filipendula angustiloba?